 As for USDA loan pre-approval, below we have listed some important factors:

-- USDA credit score qualifications: 620 and above credit score is required by most lenders.
+- USDA credit score qualifications: 620 and above credit score is required by most lenders when financing 100%.
 Additional requirements may apply for any home buyers that have had past credit hardships like bankruptcy, short sale, foreclosure, etc

 Buyers should note that USDA Rural Development offers two different types of mortgage programs.
 The USDA direct program and the 502 Guarantee program.
 The USDA direct program is processed directly by the USDA.
 The 502 Guarantee program is processed only by approved lenders and banks.
 In most cases, lower-income borrowers will use the direct program.
 Moderate income households will use the 502 Guarantee program.
 The USDA 502 program makes up the large majority of USDA housing mortgages.